sirine-b/cell-image-database/README.md

    ```
 If you have problems installing or running Cellpose, please visit [Cellpose GitHub](https://github.com/MouseLand/cellpose).

-## Running the App
+### Step 5: Run the Application

-### Step 1: Connect the PostgreSQL Database:
+#### Step 1: Connect the PostgreSQL Database:
-   - Ensure your PostgreSQL database is running.
+   - Start Intellej, find database, right click to find properties
-   - Create a database and note down the login credentials (username and password).
+   - Fill in the login credentials (username and password), then test connection.
+If successful, proceed, if not, update any data driver files required.
+   - Paste the following into the PostgreSQL console in IntelliJ to create the tables:
+     ```javascript
+     CREATE DATABASE cell_image_db;

+     \c cell_image_db

+     CREATE TABLE users (
+         id SERIAL PRIMARY KEY,
+         username VARCHAR(50) UNIQUE NOT NULL,
+         password VARCHAR(100) NOT NULL
+     );

+     CREATE TABLE images (
+         id SERIAL PRIMARY KEY,
+         filepath VARCHAR(255) NOT NULL,
+         Category VARCHAR(255) NOT NULL,
+         Species VARCHAR(255) NOT NULL,
+         Cellular_Component VARCHAR(255) NOT NULL,
+         Biological_Process VARCHAR(255) NOT NULL,
+         Shape VARCHAR(255) NOT NULL,
+         Imaging_Modality VARCHAR(255) NOT NULL,
+         Description VARCHAR(255) NOT NULL,
+         DOI VARCHAR(255) NOT NULL,
+         Number_Cells INT
+     );

+     CREATE TABLE favorites (
+         id SERIAL PRIMARY KEY,
+         user_id INTEGER REFERENCES users(id),
+         image_id INTEGER REFERENCES images(id),
+         UNIQUE(user_id, image_id)
+     );
+     ```
+- run the database console code

-### Step 2: Adjust the Login and Password in `server.js`:
+#### Step 2: Adjust the Login and Password in `server.js`:
    - Open the `server.js` file located in the backend directory.
-   - Modify the database connection settings with your PostgreSQL credentials at 3 places (Cellpose, ImageUpload and count_cells.py):
+   - Modify the database connection settings with your PostgreSQL credentials in server.js and count_cells.py :
      ```javascript
      const pool = new Pool({
        user: 'your-username',